How to Make Cosmic Galaxy Soap

 Rubbing Alcohol in a Spray Bottle

-Step 1: Remove the Standard Transparent base from packaging and chop into small chunks.
-Place into 2 microwavable containers.
+Remove the Standard Transparent base from the packaging and cut into 1" chunks.
+Split the soap into 2 equal parts and place into two separate microwaveable containers.

-Step 2: Place one container in the microwave and heat until all chunks are melted.
-Remove from microwave and cool until temperature reaching around 140°F, mixing well to ensure the consistency remains smooth.
+Place one container in the microwave and heat until all the soap chunks are melted.
+Remove from the microwave and cool until the temperature is about 140°F, mixing well to ensure the consistency remains smooth.

-This tutorial was created by Stephenson Group who has given Lone Star Candle Supply permission to re-post it on their website.
+This tutorial was created by Stephenson Group which has given Lone Star Candle Supply permission to re-post it on their website.